ibrius/AppIgniter/README.md

 Make sure that your server has the version of PHP required by CodeIgniter:
 [Check Required Version Here](http://codeigniter.com/user_guide/general/requirements.html)

+Then Download AppIgniter.
+Unarchive the zip file in your public html folder and rename the unarchived folder to AppIgniter.
+You need to rename the folder so that the css files will be pointing to the right place.
+Alternatively, you can change the paths in the header view files.
+**Important:** This is the easiest way to set up AppIgniter.
+For better security, you should place the application and system folders below the webroot and add their new paths to *AppIgniter/public/index.php*

 If you want to create a Page Tab, skip to step 2.

 If you want to create a general App on Facebook, open *applications/config/routes.php* and change the default controller on line 42 from "tab_canvas" to "canvas" so that it looks like this:
 ```php